vertica/vertica-containers/Wasm-container/README.md

 ## Invoking the function

-First, creat a table to operate on:
+First, create a table to operate on:

 ```sql
 create table t2 (a int, b int);